Higher Diploma in Business in Sales Management

 This action research project allows students to investigate an organisational problem with a view to making an intervention and assessing the value of this.
 The project acts as a means for capturing knowledge, challenges and opportunities in a sales setting and helps to develop skills for dealing with nebulous problems.
 The project will be centred on the student’s own organisation giving an opportunity for some practical take-aways.

-- Applications are now open online for September 2017.
+- Online application is open for course commencing 15th September 2017.

 - Please note that applicants will be required to pay an acceptance fee of €550 online if a place on a course is offered.
 This fee is deductible from the overall course fee.